-If CCC shows that the price will probably go back up later, then maybe it’s a good idea to pay the $8.32 fee in order to make the profits at a later date.
-On the other hand, if CCC shows that the price will probably never again go up, then maybe it’ll be a good idea to lower your price in order to sell out before February 15th.
+If Keepa shows that the price will probably go back up later, then maybe it’s a good idea to pay the $8.32 fee in order to make the profits at a later date.
+On the other hand, if Keepa shows that the price will probably never again go up, then maybe it’ll be a good idea to lower your price in order to sell out before long-term storage fees hit.
 As always, different items will require different actions, so do your research and make the best decision for your inventory.

-You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as it’s currently $11.25 per cubit foot for items stored over 6 months, and $22.50 per cubic foot for items stored over 12 months.
-If I didn’t do anything different, my LTSF would be over $500 this go-round, but I’ve been keeping track of my potential LTSF for over a month now.
+You might be thinking that this requires a lot of work and thought, but the LTSF is something to take seriously, as it’s currently $22.50 per cubic foot for items stored over 12 months.
+If I didn’t do anything different, my LTSF would be a lot, but I’ve been keeping track of my potential LTSF for over a month now.
 If I didn’t use these tactics to avoid long term store fees, then the fee would be even higher.

 So how about you?
 What are some of your strategies for dealing with these Long-Term Store Fees?
 I’d love to read them in the comments below.